Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Introduction

 \subsection{Contributions}

 To fill in this gap, in this paper, we analyze the quantization performance in theory and propose codebook design schemes for the ULA channel and the UPA channel in the ELAA system.
-Our main contributions are summarized as follows \begin{itemize} \item [$\bullet$] We provide a theoretical analysis of the relationship between codeword quantization performance and quantization region in ULA and UPA channels.
-Specifically, we derive a polynomial form of the correlation formula between the codeword and the channel.
-The correlation formula for the ULA channel can be expressed as an elliptic function, and the correlation formula for each codeword remains constant, which indicates its stability.
-Besides, the correlation formula for the UPA channel can be represented as an ellipsoid formula, and the correlation formulas for different codewords vary, indicating non-stationarity.
-The polynomial expression of the correlation formula facilitates the design of sampling between codewords. \item[$\bullet$] We propose two codebook design methods for ULA and UPA, respectively.
-Based on the correlation formula of the ULA codebook, a uniform sampling codebook scheme with maximized minimum correlation is given.
-Furthermore, we propose an improved dislocation sampling scheme that reduces the number of quantized codewords.
-Considering the non-stationary correlation in the UPA channel, we propose a sampling scheme that achieves an upper bound on the codeword quantization performance.
-Analytical results show that oversampling in the angle domain can achieve higher quantization performance.
-In near-field channels, the number of quantized bits of CSI is nonlinearly proportional to the number of BS antennas. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item [$\bullet$] Firstly, we provide a theoretical analysis of the quantization performance of codeword to channels in the near-field ULA and UPA systems.
+The quantization performance of the ULA codeword exhibits symmetry and stationary.
+However, the UPA codeword is non-stationary and asymmetric.
+Further, we derive a fitting polynomial form of the correlation formula between the codeword and the channel vector.
+The correlation formula for the ULA codeword can be expressed as an elliptic function, and the fitting correlation formula for each codeword remains constant.
+In contrast, the correlation formula for the UPA codeword can be represented as an ellipsoid formula, with varying fitting correlation formulas for different codewords. \item[$\bullet$] Secondly, we propose near-field codebook schemes building upon the fitting correlation formula.
+We present a ULA codebook scheme with uniform sampling in the transform domain that maximizes minimum quantization correlation.
+Additionally, we introduce an improved dislocation sampling codebook scheme, effectively reducing the overhead of quantized codewords.
+Recognizing the non-stationarity of UPA channels, we establish the reference ellipsoid as the minimum achievable ellipsoidal shape encompassing the entire quantization area of codewords.
+Similar to ULA codebook schemes, we develop uniform and dislocation UPA codebook schemes based on the reference ellipsoid.
+Our analytical results highlight the advantages of oversampling in the angle domain for designing near-field codebooks with high minimum quantization correlation. \item[$\bullet$] Lastly, we conduct simulations to compare our proposed codebook with other codebook schemes.
+The simulation results show that our proposed codebook consistently achieves superior performance compared to other codebook schemes under the same quantization overhead. \end{itemize}